 There are multiple reasons for extraction.
 At a 60,000-foot level, you need to know easily what is in your contracts.
-Having the relevant information at your fingertips through reports in a structured database, gets you all the information without you having to open each and every document to determine which meet the profile of your query.
+Having the relevant information at your fingertips through reports in a structured database gets you all the information without you having to open each and every document to determine which meets the profile of your query.
 Some of the reasons for extraction are:

-- Information – Much knowledge in the old contracts.
+- Information – Much knowledge of the old contracts.
 This is lost if it is not in a new CLM

-- Reporting – can do triggers of contracts coming up for renewal, or supplier contracts with penalty clauses etc.
+- Reporting – can do triggers of contracts coming up for renewal, supplier contracts with penalty clauses, etc.